-Montgomery, Alabama - Edward Lincoln Forehand, age 68, of Dothan, Alabama, was convicted yesterday on charges of securities fraud, mail fraud, wire fraud, and money laundering, announced the U.S. Attorney's Office for the Middle District of Alabama and the Alabama Securities Commission (ASC).
+Montgomery, Alabama - Montgomery, Alabama - Edward Lincoln Forehand, age 68, of Dothan, Alabama, was sentenced today to 90 months on his convictions for securities fraud, mail fraud, wire fraud, and money laundering, announced the U.S. Attorney's Office for the Middle District of Alabama and the Alabama Securities Commission (ASC).